emilyriehl/yoneda/src/simplicial-hott/05-segal-types.rzk.md

 ```

 Composition in a Segal type is unique in the following sense.
 If there is a
-witness that an arrow h is a composite of f and g, then the specified composite
+witness that an arrow h is a composite of f and g , then the specified composite
 equals h.

 <svg style="float: right" viewBox="0 0 200 380" width="125">